NoBrainerORM/nobrainer.io/docs/roadmap.md

 The roadmap is the following.
 Items at the beginning of the list are somewhat higher priority.

-* Add support for eager_loading on raw queries.
+* Support EventMachine with em-synchrony.
 * Write a bunch of recipes and patterns.
 * Support type definitions like `[Integer]` to specify typed arrays.
 * Provide a lazy migration mechanism.
 * Provide a connection pool.
+* Add support for eager_loading on raw queries.
 * Provide 2PC primitives since we don't have transactions.
 * Support embedded documents.
 Embedding should be done by using the type system like regular fields.
 * Make NoBrainer really fast.